dalitsairio/coinglacier.org/README.md

 ## End Users

 *Only use this application on a secure computer that has not been compromised.*<br />
-Consider creating a bootable USB stick with a clean Linux distribution installed on it and use this system to run the application.<br />
+Consider creating a bootable USB flash drive with a clean Linux distribution installed on it and use this system to run the application.<br />

 ### Installing the source code
 The entire coinglacier.org application is packed into one single HTML file.
 There are various ways to download this file.<br />
 You may download the [zip file](https://github.com/dalitsairio/coinglacier.org/archive/master.zip) from Github or visit [coinglacier.org](https://coinglacier.org) and save the file hitting CTRL + S .<br />
-**HOWEVER,** for optimal safety you should follow the recommended installation method stated below, in order to prevent you from being a victim of attackers that try to tamper with the coinglacier.org files.
+**However,** for optimal safety you should follow the recommended installation method stated below, in order to prevent you from being a victim of attackers that try to tamper with the coinglacier.org files.

 ### Recommended installation method (+ authenticity check)